tjwkura5/retail-banking-app-deployed-elastic-beanstalk/README.md

 I started watching some Youtube tutorials and I noticed an interesting detail: when they zip the application before uploading to beanstalk they're only zipping certain files in the root directory of the application and not the entire folder.
 When I tried doing it this way It worked but initially I had no idea why.

 Elastic Beanstalk requires the application's entry point to be located at the top level of the deployment package.
-Additionally, simplifying the directory structure by including only essential files at the root level reduces the complexity of Python's module search path.
+This means we needed to simplify the directory structure by not including a parent folder or top-level directory.
 The following is the final product:

 ![Running Application](documentation/running_app.png)